Amy08132002/Generative-AI-ASG1/assistant_draft.md

 ---

-*Prompt used: "Create a file called assistant_draft.md with a title, a paragraph introducing Ruoxuan Huang (Financial Accounting Management graduate from University of Nottingham Ningbo China, current master's student at Johns Hopkins University, outgoing and energetic personality), a paragraph ab
+*Prompt used: "Create a file called assistant_draft.md with a title, a paragraph introducing Ruoxuan Huang (Financial Accounting Management graduate from University of Nottingham Ningbo China, current master's student at Johns Hopkins University, outgoing and energetic personality), a paragraph about AI in the accounting industry, and a bullet list of 3 ways generative AI might be useful in that area."* *What the assistant did well: The assistant produced a well-structured draft that covered all required sections with a clear and professional tone.* *What I needed to clarify or adjust: The introduction could be more specific about her personal experiences; the industry paragraph could include more concrete examples of AI tools currently used in accounting.*